hoffmakl/academic-kickstart/content/home/experience.md

   * Evaluated methods for finding inversions such as pooled clone sequencing abnormalities, SNP linkage disequilibrium decay irregularities, and principal component analysis.

   Monica Dus' Neuroscience and Epigenetics Lab

-  * Created a pipeline in R to clean, summarize, and create visualizations of large data sets of fruit fly feeding behaviors.
+  * Created a pipeline in R to clean, summarize, and create visualizations of large data sets of fruit fly feeding behaviors."""

-  """

 +++